gecsemax/Cheyenne-Automotive-IDS/README.md

 - Experimental proof‑of‑concept; not audited or hardened for production use.
 - Single‑threaded capture loop with global locks; heavy traffic on high‑speed CAN or CAN‑FD may stress performance.[2]
 - No persistence of learned baselines, no cryptographic authentication, and no physical‑layer checks.
 - Assumes a trusted host and kernel; a compromised Linux system can still manipulate traffic before it reaches the IDS.

-## License and Contributions

-Here’s an MIT license file plus an explicit experimental‑use warning you can drop into `LICENSE` or `LICENSE.txt`.
-Replace the placeholders as needed.

-***
+-
 MIT License

 Copyright (c) 2025 Max Gecse